TRIUMF-MDS-Capstone2023/project/_sources/data-science-methods/neural-networks/index.md

 # Neural Networks

-We have tried both multilayer perceptron (MLP) and PointNet models.
+We have decided on 2 methods: multilayer perceptron (MLP) and PointNet models.